 - (*) ‘User Experience’ (concerns, thoughts) captured here should reconcile and validate the Stakeholder Issues and Concerns already captured previously from the Stakeholder Mapping Blueprint.
 Use the Stakeholder Mapping ‘Issues and Concerns’ to both cross-check that all the known concerns are captured (i.e. no gaps) and still valid.

 - (^) ‘Improvement Opportunities’ captured here are the first attempt or initial thinking on possible solutions that will directly address the Stakeholder concerns.
 These will be later built on, and validated in the Benefits Model, and Benefits Dependencies Mapping which defines the ‘Enabler’ and ‘Business Changes’ that directly impact and drive the intended Business Benefits the Organisation intends to realise.

 Did you know User Journey Map role in the overall Business Transformation?

 The User Journey Map is used early in the overall business transformation as part of defining the Current Operating Model, to identify both the User Experience as well as the processes that support those journeys.
-It is those processes, that will be improved to address the pain points using the improvement opportunities that form the Target Operating Model.
+It is in those processes, that improvements will be made to address the pain points using the improvement opportunities that form the Target Operating Model.
 The User Journey Map is one of the building blocks and a blueprint in HOBA® and is covered in our training along with all the other fully-editable templates plus more.